1rosehip/youtube-polyglot-chrome-extension/README.md

 - List of all available languages.
 - Jump to the specified time from the selected subtitle row.
 - Possibility to save selected subtitles.

+TODO:
+- youtube cache issue
+- check without adblocks
+- change lang code to be array of items + lang name
+- render saved items
+- collections for the saved items